 The fiscal agent is required to submit weekly reports regarding performance standards as established in the contract.
-The reports include summary data on timely and accurate coding, claims submission, claims reimbursement, time frames for completion of data entry, processing claims PARs.
-The Dept. monitors the fiscal agent's compliance with Service Level Agreements through reports submitted by the fiscal agent on customer service activities included provider enrollment, provider publication, and provider training.
+The reports include summary data on timely and accurate coding, claims submission, claims reimbursement, time frames for completion of data entry, and processing claims PARs.
+The Dept. monitors the fiscal agent's compliance with Service Level Agreements through reports submitted by the fiscal agent on customer service activities including provider enrollment, provider publication, and provider training.
 The Dept. requests ad hoc reports as needed to monitor any additional issues or concerns.

-The RAC vendor is contractually required to develop a quality control plan and process to ensure that retrospective reviews are conducted accurately and in accordance with the scope of work.
+The RAC vendor is contractually required to develop a quality control plan and process to ensure that retrospective reviews are conducted accurately and per the scope of work.
 The Dept. may conduct performance reviews or evaluations of the vendor.
 Performance standards within the contract are directly tied to contractor pay based on the quality of the vendor's performance.

-The Dept. delegates responsibility to CMAs to perform waiver operative functions including waiver operational and administrative services, general case management, functional and level of care assessment, service planning, referral care coordination, utilization review, the prior authorization of waiver services within limits, and service monitoring, reporting, and follow up.
+The Dept. delegates responsibility to CMAs to perform waiver operative functions including waiver operational and administrative services, general case management, functional and level of care assessment, Person-Centered Support planning, referral care coordination, utilization review, the prior authorization of waiver services within limits, and service monitoring, reporting, and follow up.

-The Dept. audits CMAs for administrative functions including: qualifications of individuals performing assessments and service planning; process regarding evaluation of need, service planning, participant monitoring (contacts), case reviews, complaint procedures, provision of participant choice, etc.
+The Dept. audits CMAs for administrative functions including qualifications of individuals performing evaluations and Person-Centered Support planning; process regarding the evaluation of need, service planning, participant monitoring (contacts), case reviews, complaint procedures, provision of participant choice, etc.

-The Department maintains oversight of waiver contracts/interagency agreements through tracking contract deliverables on a monthly, quarterly, semi-annually, and yearly basis depending on requirements of the contract deliverable.
-The Department reviews all required reports, documentation and communications to ensure compliance with all contractual, regulatory, and statutory requirements.
+The Department maintains oversight of waiver contracts/interagency agreements by tracking contract deliverables on a monthly, quarterly, semi-annually, and yearly basis depending on the requirements of the contract deliverable.
+The Department reviews all required reports, documentation, and communications to ensure compliance with all contractual, regulatory, and statutory requirements.

 Monitoring of CMAs is completed through tracking administrative contract deliverables.
-Regular reporting is required to assure appropriate compliance with Dept. policies, procedures and contractual obligations.
-The Dept. audits CMAs for administrative functions including qualifications of individuals performing assessments and service planning; process regarding evaluation of need, service planning, participant monitoring, case reviews, complaint procedures, provision of participant choice, waiver expenditures, etc.
+Regular reporting is required to ensure appropriate compliance with Dept. policies, procedures, and contractual obligations.

-The DHS IA is to manage aspects of provider qualifications, licensure surveys, monitoring and complaints/critical incidents for CHRP Habilitation and Respite facilities.
-The IA requires monthly/annual reports detailing: number and types of agencies surveyed, the number of agencies with deficiencies, types of deficiencies cited, date deficiencies were corrected, number of critical incidents/complaints received, investigated, and substantiated.
+The DHS IA is to manage aspects of provider qualifications, licensure surveys, monitoring, and complaints/critical incidents for CHRP Habilitation and Respite facilities.
+The IA requires monthly/annual reports detailing: the number and types of agencies surveyed, the number of agencies with deficiencies, the types of deficiencies cited, the date deficiencies were corrected, number of critical incidents/complaints received, investigated, and substantiated.
 Oversight is through monthly meetings and reports.
 Issues that impact the agreement, problems discovered at specific agencies or widespread issues and solutions are discussed.